-Summer Job Ideas for KidsDisclaimer: I make a small commission from some of the links on this site.
-It allows me to keep the site up and the content free.
+Summer Job Ideas for KidsDisclaimer: Some of the following links are affiliate links.
+I make a small commission from some of the links on this site.
 You can read my full disclosure here.

 As kids grow up, small odd jobs can be a great way to teach lessons of hard work and the value of a dollar.
 Here are some summer job ideas for kids!